MOAZ47/brain_tumor_detection/README.md

 ### Models

+**Augmentations**:
+- Resizing --> 256x256
+- RandomResizedCrop --> 224
+- RandomHorizontalFlip
+- Normalize

 **VGG16-based Model**

 The VGG16 model serves as the foundation, enhanced with additional layers for fine-tuning.
 Key steps include:

-- **Data Preprocessing:** Images are resized to 256x256 and augmented with scaling, rotation, and lighting adjustments.
 - **Model Architecture:** Utilizes the VGG16 base with additional Dense layers tailored for classification.
+- **Fine tuning:** Froze all except the last two layers.
-- **Training:** Trained for 10 epochs with early stopping and model checkpointing.
+- **Training:** Trained for 25 epochs with early stopping and model checkpointing.

 **ResNet50-based Model**

 The ResNet50 model is chosen for its deep architecture featuring residual connections for improved gradient flow.
 Key steps include:

-- **Data Preprocessing:** Similar preprocessing steps as VGG16, including image resizing and augmentation.
 - **Model Architecture:** ResNet50 forms the core architecture, supplemented with a Dense layer for classification.
+- **Fine tuning:** Froze all except the last two layers.
-- **Training:** Trained with early stopping, achieving faster convergence.
+- **Training:** Trained with early stopping, achieving faster convergence for 25 epochs.

 ### Tools and Technologies

-- **Frameworks:** Fast.ai for model development and training.
+- **Library:** PyTorch for model development and training.
-- **Image Processing:** Fast.ai library for image preprocessing and augmentation.
+- **Image Processing:** PyTorch torchvision module for image preprocessing and augmentation.
 - **Data Handling:** NumPy and Pandas for efficient data manipulation and analysis.
 - **Visualization:** Matplotlib and Seaborn for visualizing data and plotting model performance.
 - **Development Environment:** Jupyter Notebook for interactive development and documentation.